sohyunwriter/LangChain-OpenTutorial/docs/13-LangChain-Expression-Language/08-RunnableWithMessageHistory.md

 ## Understanding Persistent Storage

-Persistent storage ensures data is retained **even after a program terminates or the system restarts** .
+Persistent storage ensures that data is retained **even after a program terminates or the system restarts** .
 This is typically achieved using databases, file systems, or other non-volatile storage devices.

 Persistent storage is **essential for long-term data preservation** in applications.
 It enables.:
 - State preservation across sessions.